 Nearly 60% of household participants go walking, running, etc. at least six times a year.
 These were the most popular outdoor activities, followed by picnicking, 53% having a picnic at least once a year.
 The proportions of those who regularly go camping, sailing, fishing etc. are considerably smaller.
-Hence, project additions such as 'Campsite', 'Water sports facilities' and 'Fish ponds' are likely to appeal to a small fraction of the customer base only.
+Hence, project additions such as 'Campsite', 'Water sports facilities' and 'Fish ponds' are likely to appeal to a small fraction of the customer base only-, although it is possible that improved availability of such facilities could boost engagement in these outdoor recreation activities.